datastax/spark-cassandra-connector/README.md

  - Maps table rows to CassandraRow objects or tuples
  - Offers customizable object mapper for mapping rows to objects of user-defined classes
  - Saves RDDs back to Cassandra by implicit `saveToCassandra` call
+ - Delete rows and columns from cassandra by implicit `deleteFromCassandra` call
  - Join with a subset of Cassandra data using `joinWithCassandraTable` call
  - Partition RDDs according to Cassandra replication using `repartitionByCassandraReplica` call
  - Converts data types between Cassandra and Scala